Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 - Communication Compliance
 - Privacy Risk Management

+## The Compliance Data Administrator Role Group
+Like the Compliance Administrator, there are similarly-named roles for Compliance Data Administrator in Azure AD and in Microsoft Purview.

+Unlike the Microsoft Purview Compliance Administrator, the Microsoft Purview Compliance Data Administrator has full access to data in Content Explorer.
+However, the Microsoft Purview Compliance Data Administrator does not have administrative access to other areas, including
+- Activity Explorer
+- Communication Compliance
+- eDiscovery
+- Data Loss Prevention

 ## Use PowerShell to Microsoft Purview Compliance Permissions
 View all role-based commands in Microsoft Purview.
 Requires either Azure AD Global Admin or Microsoft Purview Organization Management.
 ```powershell